Trivivium/devops-2k20/report/REPORT.md

 been built and tested.
 This has introduced the chance of a release with errors being available.
 The key learning opportunity here is the importance of ensure the different steps of the pipeline runs in the correct logical order.

+#### Monitoring

+Retrospectively, an approach that combined both passive and active monitoring would have offered the highest degree of quality assurance because issues would then be detected in real-time.
+Furthermore, another thing we deemed we should have done more in-depth was infrastructure monitoring, as we experienced problems concerning disk space on our server.
+Consequently, we experienced fatal errors.

+#### Logging
+Retrospectively, if we wanted to have gotten more insight in understanding what was happening we could have set the minimum level for log event processing to Debug which would reveal internal system events that are not necessarily observable from the outside, but useful when determining how something happened.
+Consequently, our logs would then be noisier, but eventually we would have uncovered relevant data regarding the system.

 #### Github issues